 Photography by Alvin Wong.

 Article originally published on 18th September 2020 by Benjamin Wellesley.
-Updated on 30th May 2021 by Ra Krishnan.
+Last updated on 10th October by Samantha Nguyen.

 The Singapore Budget 2024 was announced last week: here's the lowdown on what cash handouts…